Help center

 Where your images, reports, and history live.

-When you upload, the image or PDF is transmitted to Anthropic (the model provider) to be analyzed.
+When you submit a report (as a PDF or pasted text), the text is transmitted to Anthropic (the model provider) to be translated.
 The response comes back and renders in your browser.
-Neither the images nor the reports are retained on our servers — there is no database of uploads.
-See the Privacy Policy for the full flow and the legal basis.What's saved, and where?
+The original report content is not retained on our servers.
+There is no database of uploads.
+Only a short (~240-character) preview is saved in your browser’s local storage so the history list can show context.
+See the Privacy Policy for the full flow and the legal basis.Is my personal information stripped before the report is sent?

-Past analyses, your medication tracker, your symptom journal, your appointment-prep details (next visit, custom and dismissed questions), your beyond-treatment view (care-phase choice, surveillance rhythm, and late-effects log), the case timeline, and small thumbnails of your scans live in your browser’s localStorage — never on our servers.
+Past analyses (scan-report explanations, scan-report comparisons, pathology decodes, surgery-report translations, NGS / molecular decodes), your medication tracker, your symptom journal, your appointment-prep details (next visit, custom and dismissed questions), your beyond-treatment view (care-phase choice, surveillance rhythm, and late-effects log), your second-opinion-packet preferences (cover sheet, which sections are included), your driving and work preferences (state, employer size, tenure, latest seizure date), and the case timeline all live in your browser’s localStorage, never on our servers.
 Clearing your browser storage, using the “Clear all” buttons on individual pages, or the Clear all data control in Cookie Settings wipes everything.Do you use my data to train AI?

 No. Anthropic’s standard API is not used for training by default, and we don’t opt into any training programs on your behalf.Do you track me?
 Analytics?
 Cookies?